-So that students know what is in every pocket, it was suggested that pockets would be transparent or with a sticker affixed to them.
-The students asked: Won't this pencil case be too expensive?
+To enable students to know what is in every cell, it was suggested that the cells would be transparent or with a sticker affixed to them.
+The students asked: "Won't this pencil case be too expensive?
 How do you attach the pockets to the pencil case?
-Is it not more profitable to buy a simple pencil case?
+Is it not more profitable to buy a simple pencil case?"

-- Mika Habibi's idea: When we eat something, we wonder how healthy it is, and to answer this question Mika's idea is an ordinary plate, which allows us to know what the components of the meal are prior to heating it in the microwave.
-The students asked: How will the plate know the value of the components?
+- Mika Habibi's idea: When we eat something, we wonder how healthy it is, and answering this question, Mika's idea is an ordinary plate, which allows us to know what the components of the meal are before heating it in the microwave.
+The students asked: "How will the plate know the value of the ingredients?"

 - Ayalon Katz's ideas:

-2) The second idea is also from the world of sports - installing sensors in shoes to measure how many goals have been scored, how many times you kicked the ball, how many steps you took during the game etc.
+2) The second idea is also from the world of sports - installing sensors in shoes to measure how many goals have been scored, how many times you kicked the ball, how many steps you took during the game, etc.

 - Eden's idea: We all know the problem of losing socks in the wash.
-So Eden thought of connecting the socks before washing with a special clip so that a pair of socks always remains attached.
+So Eden thought of connecting the socks before washing with a unique clip so that a pair of socks always remains attached.

-- Oren Bloch's idea: Voice operated Segway and running a vacuum cleaner by remote controlled speech.
+- Oren Bloch's idea: Voice-operated Segway and running a vacuum cleaner by remote-controlled speech.

 Project ideas of the 8th-grade students

-Cleaning and maintenance project of the school's bathroom
+Cleaning and Maintenance of the School's Restroom

 1st-grade - toilet paper (each child will bring one roll)